-One of the most spectacular beaches in Pembrokeshire, this beach used to only be known to locals.
+Barafundle is one of the most spectacular beaches in Pembrokeshire.
+It used to only be known to locals.
 Now, with reviews in The Sunday Times and the like, it’s beauty is more widely known, meaning it can get busy in peak season.

 An amazing medium sized beach of pale golden sand, backed by extensive dunes.
 This beach is a slight challenge to get to, accessible only along the Coast Path from Broad Haven South or, more usually, from Stackpole Quay.

-Despite being regularly recommended for families, the distance from the car park & toilets and the long sets of steps up and down make it more suitable for when the kids are old enough to carry their own clobber, and to head off to the loo by themselves.
+It is regularly recommended for families.
+But the distance from the car park & toilets and the long sets of steps up and down make it more suitable for when the kids are old enough to carry their own clobber, and to head off to the loo by themselves.

-- Take a trip to nearby Stackpole Quay, making sure you stop before going down the steps to admire the view of the Quay and the fabulously striated headlands to the east.
+- Take a trip to nearby Stackpole Quay.
+Make sure you stop before going down the steps to admire the view of the Quay and the fabulously striated headlands to the east.

-- If you have a small row boat or a sea kayak, consider launching from Stackpole Quay & paddling round to Barafundle, it’s probably not a lot more effort than walking.
+- If you have a small row boat or a sea kayak, consider launching from Stackpole Quay & paddling round to Barafundle.
+It’s not a lot more effort than walking.
+Even better if you bring a bag of charcoal and a fishing rod.
+You might end up having freshly caught and grilled mackerel for dinner.

 The closest facilities are at Stackpole Quay.
 It’s a 10-20 minute walk back from the beach, including a steep climb, so take the opportunity to use the loos and grab a cold drink or an ice cream as you pass.